UoB-COMSM0166/2025-group-10/README.md

 1.The character movement in our game isn’t smooth enough.
 We hadn’t noticed many of these issues before.
 2. Without guidance, players are unable to play the game.

+Our playtesters helped us notice many issues we had previously overlooked.
+They revealed that the character movement in our game isn’t smooth enough, which aligns with the results from our think-aloud sessions.

 - Description of how code was tested.

 ### Process